Mindy Carson: Radio

-In 1946, while still in her teens, Carson won an audition to the radio program Stairway to the Stars.
+In 1946, while still in her teens, Carson won an audition for the radio program Stairway to the Stars.
 This gave her a chance to perform for eight months in 1947, with Paul Whiteman's band and singer Martha Tilton, stars of the program.
-The first recording Carson appeared on was "Rumors Are Flying/The Whole World Is Singing My Song" with the Harry Cool Orchestra on Signature Records.
-She also released one disc with the Paul Whiteman Orchestra and then signed with Musicraft, releasing four discs there.
+The first recording Carson appeared on was "Rumors Are Flying" / "The Whole World is Singing My Song" with the Harry Cool Orchestra on Signature Records.
+She also released one disc with the Paul Whiteman Orchestra, and then signed with Musicraft, releasing four discs for the label.

-None of these early recordings attracted any attention but she did receive much radio exposure.
-She was heard on Guy Lombardo's syndicated program in the late 1940s and her own variety program which began on the CBS Network in 1949.
+None of these early recordings attracted any attention, but she did receive considerable radio exposure.
+She was heard on Guy Lombardo's syndicated program in the late 1940s, and her own variety program, which began on the CBS Network in 1949.
 She also had her own thrice-weekly program, sponsored by the U.S. Army, in 1950.
 She was widely promoted as one of the guests on the November 5, 1950 premiere of NBC's The Big Show, hosted by Tallulah Bankhead.